 Flash Point test:

 The Flash Point test measures the temperature at which vapors from the oil ignite.
-For any specific grade of oil, we know what temperature the oil should flash at.
+We know what temperature the oil should flash at.
 If it flashes at or above that level, the oil is not contaminated.
-If the oil flashes off lower than it should, then it’s probably been contaminated with something.
+If the oil flashes lower than it should, then it’s probably been contaminated.
 Fuel is the most common contaminant in oil.

 We can perform our standard oil analysis on any sample of oil, whether it’s engine oil, transmission oil, an oil-based additive, gear oil, hydraulic oil, power steering fluid, biodiesel, or another type of oil.